-During a Nintendo Direct in 2021, Nintendo announced a new addition to their Nintendo Switch Online service.
-Dubbed the Expansion Pack, a reference to the hardware you could add to your old N64, this new service promised to expand the current online service to include both N64 titles as well as Sega Genesis games.
-The normal service, in addition to standard online play for games that support it, currently gives access to NES and SNES classic games, making this the next logical step for their online offerings.
-However, some key details about the service were left unanswered.
+During a Nintendo Direct livestream in 2021, Nintendo announced a new addition to its online service.
+Dubbed the Nintendo Switch Online + Expansion Pack (a reference to the Expansion Pak hardware you could add to your old Nintendo 64 console), this new service promised to expand the current online service to include both N64 titles as well as Sega Genesis games.
+The normal service, in addition to standard online play for games that support it, currently gives access to NES and SNES classic games, making this the next logical step for Nintendo’s online offerings.

 While initially we only knew that this Expansion Pack would be an additional service, and not included in the normal Nintendo Switch Online subscription, we had no idea how much this extra service would cost or how it would function.
-We now know the pricing structure for this extra service, when it will launch, plus how it will function with the existing online subscription.
+Since its launch in October 2021, we now know the pricing structure for this extra service and how it will function with the existing online subscription.
 However, in typical Nintendo fashion, their messaging has left many people confused.
-We’re here to clear up as many questions as possible and share everything we know about Nintendo Switch Online + Expansion Pack.
+We’re here to clear up as many questions as possible and share everything you need to know about Nintendo Switch Online + Expansion Pack.

 - Everything you need to know about Nintendo Switch Online

 - 11 N64 games that should come to Nintendo Switch Online next

 - The best N64 games of all time

 What is the Nintendo Switch Online + Expansion Pack?